Sunil Harjani: Federal judicial service

 On January 10, 2024, President Joe Biden announced his intent to nominate Harjani to serve as a United States district judge of the United States District Court for the Northern District of Illinois.
-On February 1, 2024, President Biden nominated Harjani to a seat vacated by Judge Thomas M. Durkin, who assumed senior status on December 26, 2023.
+On February 1, Biden nominated Harjani to a seat vacated by Judge Thomas M. Durkin, who assumed senior status on December 26, 2023.
 On February 8, 2024, a hearing on his nomination was held before the Senate Judiciary Committee.
-On March 7, 2024, his nomination was favorably reported out of committee by a 12–9 vote.
-On March 12, 2024, the United States Senate invoked cloture on his nomination by a 52–44 vote.
+On March 7, his nomination was favorably reported out of committee by a 12–9 vote.
+On March 12, the United States Senate invoked cloture on his nomination by a 52–44 vote.
 Later that day, his nomination was confirmed by a 53–46 vote.
-He received his judicial commission on March 20, 2024, and was sworn in on April 2, 2024.
+Harjani received his judicial commission on March 20 and was sworn in on April 2, 2024.